 However, you must have a definite goal on the level of earnings you intend to attract per season.
 Having that gives you a framework with which to work.

-That way, you are able to stack up significant number of accounts in good time.
+That way, you can stack up a significant number of accounts in a good time.

 Can A Cleaning Business Make You Rich?

 A cleaning venture can make you rich if you do the right things.